Asheron's Call 2: Fallen Kings: Gameplay

 Asheron's Call 2: Fallen Kings also had an extensive crafting system that operated almost completely independently of the level-based advancement system.
 In contrast to the XP system, the craft system placed no hard-set limitation on the number of skills one could master, but each skill was fairly narrow (for example, Tumerok Martial Weapons was one vocation, while Empyrean Armor was another).
 There were no level requirements to unlock craft skills: the craft skill alone was what mattered.
 For all but the most single-minded of crafters, players generally strove to master a single vocation, or to become adept enough in several to create items for a wide range of low- to mid-level characters.
-Players could craft weapons and armor up to level 100 (as of July 2005) that were highly sought after, and highly customizable.
+Players could craft weapons and armor up to level 100 that were highly sought after, and highly customizable.
 Enchantment effects could be extracted from weapons and armor generated by the treasure system.

-Asheron's Call 2: Fallen Kings did not have a "faction" system by which the player improved (or worsened) his character's rapport with various NPC factions.
+Asheron's Call 2: Fallen Kings did not have a "faction" system by which the players improved (or worsened) their character's rapport with various NPC factions.
 The initial intent was to have Player Vs. Player (PvP) confined to certain areas of the game.
 This concept, however, was prone to exploits as many portals passed through these PvP assigned areas thus exposing players to ganking.
 This led developers to come up with a KvK (Kingdom Vs. Kingdom) system where players can instead chose to join one of three "kingdoms" (Order, Shadow, and Dominion) and could then participate in player-vs-player conflict, and gain access to some quest content that was centered on competition between the kingdoms, broadly referred to as "kingdom-vs-kingdom" content.
-As the player completed KvK quests and/or defeated characters of other kingdoms, he gained "kingdom points" which allowed him to train additional skills granted by his chosen Kingdom.
+As the players completed KvK quests and/or defeated characters of other kingdoms, they gained "kingdom points" which allowed them to train additional skills granted by their chosen Kingdom.
 These skills were unlocked in a strict hierarchy; players were not able to pick and choose which kingdom skills they could train.
 In addition, there were certain quests that could be completed to strengthen each Kingdom's fort (which had to be defended against predation by members of the opposing kingdom).

 Player vs player combat in Asheron's Call 2: Fallen Kings was always consensual, and was not considered necessary for advancement of your character.
 For most servers, regions of the landscape were identified as "peaceful" or "conflict" zones, and PvP fighting was only allowed in conflict zones between members of opposing kingdoms.
 For Darktide, the "conflict server", PvP combat was possible in all regions of the world, and was not limited to conflict between different kingdoms.
 Quests that were not in some way related to increasing the power of one kingdom over the others generally avoided conflict regions on the map, thus allowing players who chose to avoid PvP combat to do so without limiting their activities significantly.
 Some of the main portals, though, passed through PVP areas forcing players to either go around them, or risk being ganked.